UBOdin/cse250-pa-sequences-boundedlinkedlist/README.md

   the oldest entry (the head) with `entry`.
     * This would make the second oldest entry the new oldest (the new head)
     * This would still make `entry` the newest entry (the new tail)
+    * If an entry is replaced, you should return the replaced entry, otherwise return `None`.
 * Duplicate entries are OK.
 We only care about storing them in sequence of oldest to newest (based on insertion order).
 * The runtime of this function must be O(capacity) (i.e., linear in the maximum